HanSyt/domoticz-remote-Pi-Monitor/README.md

 - Install piremotemonitor in /etc/init.d on remote server.
 - Make both scripts executable : chmod 755
 - Make the server autostart : sudo update-rc.d piremotemonitor defaults
+- Alternatively start the python script from crontab, go to the bottom of the script for instructions
 - Make devices (hardware virtual-switch) in Domoticz (look at the python script for the device type)
 - Adapt the python script for MQTT server and Domoticz device Indexes at top of the script.

+## Changes in this fork
+- No plugin needed at Domoticz, the plugin is replaced by MQTT server
+- Uptime converted to days (was linux ticks)
+- Useable as systemd startup and crontab
+- Adjustable time interfall (default every 60 seconds) in daemon mode

 ## Devices
 The following parameters are displayed: